mkudija/mkudija.github.io/reading-notes/_md/2017-08-20-The Road to Character.md

 	"Humility is a virtue of self-understanding in context, acquired by the practice of other centeredness" (209)
 * **Grace**:
 	* The ultimate conquest of self, in this view, is not won by self-discipline, or an awful battle within self.
 It is won by going out of self, by establishing a communion with God and by doing the things that feel natural in order to return God's love" (207)
-	* "You become what you love" (207, cf. Matthew 6:21)
+	* "You become what you love" (207, cf. [[Mt-06#v21]])
 * Good summary of Augustine 208-209

 ## 9. Self-Examination *(Samuel Johnson & Montaigne)*
-* An important observation in our world of infinite options: "When the external constraints are loosened, when a person can do what he wants, when there are a thousand choices and distractions, then life can los coherence and direction if there isn't a strong internal structure" (218)
+* An important observation in our world of infinite options: "When the external constraints are loosened, when a person can do what he wants, when there are a thousand choices and distractions, then life can lose coherence and direction if there isn't a strong internal structure" (218)
 * "We have less reason to be surprised or offended when we find others differ from us in opinions because we very often differ from ourselves" (219, cf. Adventurer essays; reminds me of Whitman: "Do I contradict myself?
 Very well, then I contradict myself, I am large, I contain multitudes.")
 * **[[Generalism]]**: "He who can talk only on one subject, or act only in one department, is seldom wanted, and perhaps never wished for, while the man of general knowledge can often benefit and always please" (223)